juergenweb/FrontendLoginRegister/README.md

 - CronJob: Will be installed automatically, if not installed
 - TfaEmail: Only if you want to use 2-factor-authentication with email and code

+## Highlights
+- "One-click" integration of an user login/registration system without the hazzle of creating all pages by hand
+- "One-click" switch between login or login and registration option
+- Double opt-in with activation link on new registrations
+- Automatic sending of reminder mails, if account has not been activated after a certain time
+- Automatic deletion of unverified accounts after a certain time to prevent unused accounts (user will be warned via email before deletion)
+- Option to use TFA-Email if installed for higher security on login
+- Mutli-language
+- Select if you want to login with username and password or email and password
+- Select the desired roles for newly created users
+- Select, which fields of the user template should be displayed on the registration and profile form (beside the mandatory fields)
+- Offer users the possibility to delete their account in the members area using a deletion link with time expiration
+- Customize the texts of the emails send by this modules
+- Usage of all the benefits of [FrontendForms](https://github.com/juergenweb/FrontendForms#highlights)
+- Support for SeoMaestro if installed

 ## Installation
-Download the module, rename the module folder from FrontendLoginRegister-main to FrontendLoginRegister and add it inside the site/modules folder.
+Download the module, rename the module folder from FrontendLogin-main to FrontendLogin and add it inside the site/modules folder.
 Refresh your modules in the backend and install the module as usual.
+Go to the module configuration and make your settings.

 ## Configuration
-The FrontendLoginRegister module works out of the box, but it offers the following configuration:
+The FrontendLogin module works out of the box, but it offers the following configuration:

 * **`Login or Login/Registration`** Select, if you want to offer only login or in addition the possibility for registration
 * **`Userdata for login`** Decide whether to log in with username and password or email and password